mtgdotai/bandwidth-webrtc/doc/BWClient.md

     domain: "prod.domain.com",

     //optional: password to authenticate the SIP user
-    //either a password or callsignToken can be used for authentication
+    //either a password or authToken can be used for authentication
     password: "taco123",

-    //optional: a temporary callsign token to authenticate with instead of a password
+    //optional: a temporary authToken token to authenticate with instead of a password
-    callsignToken: "283ha89bva289fajf2093jf"
+    authToken: "283ha89bva289fajf2093jf"
 }
 ```
 **Result**